6 Upper respiratory tract conditions

 - Reduce environmental smoke.
 The source may be active or passive cigarette smoking or the smoke of indoor fires in poorly ventilated homes.

-- Immunise against measles, diphtheria, whooping cough and Haemophilus influenzae in all children.
-Also immunise selected children with influenza and pneumococcal vaccines.
+- Immunise against measles, diphtheria, whooping cough, Pneumococcus and Haemophilus influenzae in all children.
+Also immunise selected children with viral influenza vaccine.

 - Decrease overcrowding in homes and schools.
 This will lessen the exposure to many acute respiratory tract infections.